Make a Plan to Vote

 • Driver’s license number, a state ID number or other documentation, rather than a signature, to verify your identity.
 Review the instructions carefully.

-You can request and submit your absentee ballot for the November 4th Elections starting October 16th, when early voting starts, until October 24th.
+You can request and submit your absentee ballot for the May 19th Primary Elections starting March 2nd until May 8th.
 You can send it by mail or submit it through your county’s absentee ballot dropbox.
 VOTE BY MAIL DROP BOXES WILL CLOSE WHEN INDICATED BY YOUR COUNTY ELECTION OFFICE (check yours here).

 2. Vote By Mail Drop Box: If you are going to turn in your ballot through the Vote-by-mail Drop box, check your county election office for deadlines and addresses.